 1. Using Loops for Linear Problems:

-• Example: Finding the sum of all elements in an array
+• WAP to find the sum of all elements in an array

 public class SumOfArray